mstksg/inCode/copy/entries/fc-statements.md

 [lyah]: http://www.learnyouahaskell.com/
 [bma]: https://github.com/bitemyapp/learnhaskell

-Also, I'd love to hear if any of you had taken the challenge in the footnote of implementing a system like this in your language of choice (even if Haskell is your language of choice, you can write a `MyIO` type :D ), so let me know in the comments or via [twitter][]!
+Also, I encourage you to try to implement your own system of "first class IO" in languages in which it is possible!
+Like a normal data structure (like in the Chris Taylor post), or an abstracted function call.
+I'd love to hear of any results or attempts you've made implementing this in your language of choice (even if Haskell is your language of choice, you can write a `MyIO` type :D ); let me know in the comments or via [twitter][]!